AndrewBoryk/ABMediaView/README.md

 ```

 There is functionality to toggle hiding the close button, that way it does not show up in a fullscreen pop-up mediaView.
 This functionality is only allowed if isMinimizable is enabled, or else there would be no other way to close the pop-up.
+In addition, the close button remains visible when the view is held in landscape orientation, due to minimizing being disabled during landscape.

 ```objective-c
 [mediaView hideCloseButton:YES];